Salisbury Steak vs Hamburger Steak

 Gravy is where the two dishes separate most clearly.
 With Salisbury steak, the gravy is usually part of the cooking method and the plate.
 The patties are often browned first, then simmered briefly in a brown gravy so the sauce seasons the meat and the meat seasons the sauce.

 Hamburger steak can have gravy, but it does not need it.
 A hamburger steak with onions and pan juices still makes sense.
-A Salisbury steak without a sauce feels unfinished unless the patty itself has been adjusted for that style.
+Gravy is usually central to the familiar Salisbury steak presentation, although recipes and regional names overlap.

 For a gravy-forward dinner, use the main Salisbury steak gravy guide.
 If you want a more specific sauce direction, mushroom gravy and onion gravy each push the dish in a different direction without changing the basic patty.